Achieving mental wellness: Lessons from High Performance Sport

 Remember that each of us starts in our own place.

 We don’t all start our journeys in the same place.
-Take two weightlifters look to improve their muscular strength.
+Take two weightlifters who are looking to improve their muscular strength.
 Our first weightlifter, a thin woman with little muscle mass is able deadlift 60 pounds her first day.
 Our second weightlifter has a higher muscle mass, and is sturdily built – she’s able to deadlift 110 pounds her first day.

 Each of us works this way with mental stresses as well.
 Someone who has a hard time dealing with stress will have a different starting point (and a different path to mental wellness) than someone who naturally handles stress with ease.